Due to COVID-19 UCL and CLEC will not be scheduling any student camps to China until further notice.

 How to apply.

-As stated above, the 2020 trip has sadly been cancelled but we hope to run the trip as normal in July 2021.
-Please check back here in Autumn 2020 when we should be able to open registration.
+Please check back here in the Autumn term when we should be able to open registration.

 To read about how much students and teachers enjoyed the camps over the years, please click here to access the school blogs.